BrandAlley

-BrandAlley is an online fashion retailer based in the United Kingdom.
-The company runs flash sales across designer brands, launching multiple sales each day which typically last for a week at a time [1].
-The site offers womenswear, menswear, children's collections, homeware and beauty products.
-BrandAlley ships to the UK and Ireland.

-About

-BrandAlley is an online fashion retailer based in the United Kingdom.
+BrandAlley is a British online fashion retailer based in London.
 The company runs flash sales across designer brands, launching multiple sales each day which typically last for a week at a time.
 The site offers womenswear, menswear, children's collections, homeware and beauty products.
 BrandAlley ships to the UK and Ireland.

 History

 BrandAlley UK was launched as a joint venture between News International and BrandAlley France, in 2008.
 In 2013, the company was sold in a management buyout to CEO Rob Feldmann and Chairman Bruce MacInnes.

 In 2010 BrandAlley sponsored ‘The Naturally Fashionable Garden’ at Chelsea Flower Show designed by British landscape designer Nicholas Dexter.

 BrandAlley went on to sponsor subsequent gardens at Chelsea Flower Show in 2013 and 2014, both designed by award-winning gardener Paul Hervey-Brookes.